In yesterday's post I gave you a lot of information showing that the drinking water coming out of your tap may not be as safe as you thought.

 1. The first is on mercola.com and is on the dangers of drinking distilled water.
 In a nutshell, the article shows that distillation removes all minerals from the water and since minerals are crucial to ones health, this method of purification is not healthy.

 2. The second article is written by Gene Franks, the owner of Pure Water Products.
 He discusses reverse osmosis technology and compares it with distilled water in a no-nonsense manner that is very typical of his business style.
-To avoid keeping you in suspense any longer, our family chose to go with Pure Water Products and a reverse osmosis system that they recommended.

 We purchased a reverse osmosis system that uses our multi-pure carbon filter as one of its filters (we had already pre-paid for these and Gene said that they were a great filter and we should save money and keep them) and then we put a remineralizing cartridge on the filter as well.
 We additionally purchased a whole house filter to remove chlorine and sediment as the negative health effects of chlorine in water are something that I wanted to avoid.